wanxiaoT/rikkahubx/README_EN.md

 Logcat log output to file is an optional feature.
 Modified the six function buttons in the upper right corner of the Logcat log page to be smaller

+# 1.6.22
+### New Features
+- **Multi-language Support**:
+  - You can now switch languages in `Settings - Models & Services - Language`
+  - Added support for Traditional Chinese for Hong Kong/Macau regions

+  *Developer Notes*:
+  Uses `AppCompatDelegate.setApplicationLocales()` to implement in-app language switching Requires `localeConfig` configuration for Android 13+ systems

+## Bug Fixes
+- **Fixed QR Code Sharing Issue**:
+- Problem:
+  In `Settings > Provider` for any provider settings:
+  Clicking the share button in the upper right corner → "Share your LLM model" → Selecting QQ would send `ai-provider:v1:base64` format encoded text instead of the displayed QR code

+- Fix Result:
+  Now correctly shares QR code images to QQ or other apps